Leticia Torres (footballer)

-Leticia Francisca Torres Mandiola (born 30 May 1994) is a Chilean footballer who plays for Boldklubben af 1893.
+Leticia Francisca Torres Mandiola (born 30 May 1994) is a Chilean former footballer who played as a defender.

+Club career

+As a youth player, Torres and her sister were with club Santa Rosa from Las Condes, Chile, before joining Universidad Católica in 2008.
+In 2012, she moved to the United States and played for San Francisco Dons.

+She spent two years not playing football due to an ankle injury before joining Danish club Boldklubben af 1893 in 2018.

+International career

 She was captain of the U17 team, who was the first team to qualify to a World Cup in 2010.
 She was captain on the U20 teams in 2012 and 2014 and was part of the full team that participated in the Copa America in 2014.

+Personal life

+Her grandfather, Jaime Mandiola, was a top goalscorer at the Universidad Católica youth ranks.